Moral Mazes in the Era of LLMs: Humans and LLMs Communicate Differently

-\paragraph{But human+LLM teams outperform humans-only and LLMs-only.} In most cases, using LLMs to rewrite human emails improves on what an LLM can write alone.
+\paragraph{But a human+LLM approach outperforms humans-only and LLMs-only.} In most cases, using LLMs to rewrite human emails improves on what a person can write alone.
 The most significant gains come from combining human and mid-tier LLMs.
 In scenario 1, LLM rewriting increases the pass rates of GPT-4o and Claude 3.5 Haiku from 40\% to nearly 100\%.
 While SoTA models also experience gains, such as Kimi K2 plus Human on level 2 (+25\%) and Qwen 3 plus Human on level 4 (+55\%), the benefits are more modest.
 Overall, Figure~\ref{fig:hybrid_advantage} suggests that when responding to difficult, sensitive situations, there is a hybrid advantage to teaming humans with LLMs.
 So while humans may fall behind LLMs when writing alone, they can stay ahead by writing \textit{with} them.
-One caveat is that the advantage is less prominent for judges other than GPT-4o, which disagrees with GPT-4o in some cases (Appendix~\ref{appendix:hybrid_advantage}).
-Next, we take a closer look at these differences in email preferences between models.
+However, the advantage may be less prominent for judges other than GPT-4o, which disagrees with GPT-4o in some cases (Appendix~\ref{appendix:hybrid_advantage}).

+We have shown that human players do not naturally write low empathy high formality emails and LLMs do not naturally write low empathy emails in general.
+We further advance the question---are there emails that LLMs cannot write?
+The remaining quadrant to examine is the low-empathy, low-formality one (bottom left).
+We prompt an LLM to rewrite LLM-written emails into the bottom left quadrant.
+Our basic prompt asks the model to rewrite an email that scores 1 out of 7 on both axes.
+Our few-shot prompt samples ``low'' human emails from the bottom left quadrant and use them as in-context examples for the model to imitate.
+We used Qwen 3 30B 3A Instruct for the analysis.
+More details can be found in Appendix~\ref{appendix:tone_analysis}.

+\paragraph{LLMs struggle to rewrite their emails into the low empathy low formality quadrant without in-context examples.} In Figure~\ref{fig:low_email_rewriting}, without demonstrations, Qwen fails to rewrite emails into the low empathy low formality (``low'') quadrant.
+In contrast, with examples, more emails correctly shift toward the bottom left.
+However, the model still has extremely high perplexity on human-written low emails, at 38.96 without in-context examples and 10.8 with in-context examples (Table~\ref{tab:perplexity}).
+This is much higher than the perplexity on what Qwen was able to generate itself: 2.38 on low emails.
+So although in-context examples reduce perplexity on low human emails drastically, it remains difficult for LLMs to mimic this style.
+Unsurprisingly, adding low emails as examples does not reduce the perplexity on non-low human emails significantly.
+Some examples of these ``unsafe'' emails can be found in Appendix~\ref{appendix:tone_analysis}.

+While low empathy low formality emails may seem inappropriate for a corporate context, such emails are sometimes necessary in other situations.
+For customers who want to complain about the inefficiencies of a company plagued by bureaucracy, perhaps the only way that their message can get through is by being worded very strongly.
+At the same time, such messages are difficult for people to navigate, and thus can benefit from LLM's edit assistance.
+This presents a potential human--AI complementary advantage where both can work together to write emails that neither can write on their own.